RyanRHall/RedditReader/README.md

 #### Components

-The react component hierarchy looks like this:
+The React component hierarchy looks like this:

 ```
 Root